GallagherSecurity/cc-rest-docs/training/README.md

 (after getting that URL from `GET /api`, of course)

 ## Filtering by date
-Even though the before and after fields are only accurate to a second, filtering by date is ‘smart’ for reports:  the result set will not include events that occurred during the before second.
+Even though the before and after fields are only accurate to a second, filtering by date is 'smart' for reports:  the result set will not include events that occurred during the before second.
 For example, `before=2019-01-01T00:00:00Z` will not return you any events from 2019.
 Pass the `before` parameter for one report as the `after` parameter of the next.
 You never need to use `23:59:59`,